INVENTORIES IN THE SUGAR MARKET IN MEXICO

 Keywords

-Objective: To determine the minimum inventory which guarantees the domestic consumption supply and sugar exports in Mexico.
-The hypothesis was that an optimal inventory would lower storage costs and increase the sugar producers’ income.
+Objective: The objective was determining the minimum inventory that guarantees the supply of domestic consumption and sugar exports in México.
+The hypothesis establishes that an optimal inventory would mean lower storage costs and will increase the income of the sugar producer.

-Methodology: To achieve the objective a spatial and temporal equilibrium model applied to the Mexican sugar market for the 2015 sugar cycle was formulated.
+Methodology.
+To achieve the objective a spatial and temporal equilibrium model was formulated and applied to the sugar market in the consumption cycle 2015.

-Results: The sugar industry in Mexico maintains an average monthly inventory of 831 thousand tons of sugar, a high inventory for most of the year.
-The inventory level could decrease to 416 thousand tons, given that this level guarantees the supply of the domestic demand and exports in the assessed year.
+Results.
+With an average monthly inventory of 831 thousand t of sugar the sugar’s industry maintains high inventories of sweetener for most months of the year.
+The previous inventory level could decrease to 416 thousand tons, as this level guarantee the supply of domestic demand and exports in the analysis year

-Implications: A management policy that keeps sugar inventories at their minimum level allows for a reduction of storage costs by 594 million pesos (MXN) and increases the income of the sugar producers by 635 million pesos (MXN).
+Implications: A policy that keeps sugar inventories to lowest level allows diminish the storage costs by 594 million pesos and to increase the producer income by 635 million pesos.

-Conclusions: Due to the positive effects on the producer's income, it is recommended that the sugar sector promotes a minimum inventory policy.
+Conclusions: Because of the positive effects on the income producer, it is recommended that the sugar industry promotes a policy to establish a minimum inventory.